 Baskin posted photos of some seriously rude papers that were taped onto the windshield and all of the windows of her car after she parked in a handicap parking space, claiming that she didn't deserve the spot because the people who posted them didn't believe she's handicapped.
-She's currently in treatment for a brain tumor and is absolutely entitled to park in a handicap space.
+She's currently in treatment for a brain tumour and is absolutely entitled to park in a handicap space.

 "This is my car and I am legally allowed to park in handicap spaces due to cancer treatment and exhaustion," Baskin wrote.
 "I had a grade 2 ependymoma on my brain stem."
-An ependymoma is a tumor that primarily affects the central nervous system, and can cause problems like fatigue and chronic pain.
-Baskin's tumor was removed and she was nearing the end of her treatment when her car was flagged, she wrote.
+An ependymoma is a tumour that primarily affects the central nervous system, and can cause problems like fatigue and chronic pain.
+Baskin's tumour was removed and she was nearing the end of her treatment when her car was flagged, she wrote.

 "Just because I look fine in the two minutes I walk from my car to the building does not mean I'm not battling cancer and undergoing radiation treatment," she wrote.

 The flyers scattered about Baskin's car, meant to publicly shame her for taking a handicap space that someone deemed her ineligible for, called her a "selfish, terrible person," and "just lazy."
 They even acknowledge that she has the proper tags on her vehicle, but that they "must be borrowed or fake."